msafeerhassan/brainyjimslack/README.md

 ## notes

+- **Socket Mode**: now uses socket mode for real-time connection, no public URL needed!
 - the bot automatically loads facts from various APIs if it runs low
 - it stores everything in fact_data.json so data persists
 - tracks your trivia scores and personal stats
 - use buttons for trivia questions (much easier than reactions)
 - each category has tons of different facts to discover
+- perfect for local development and testing

 the code is kinda messy but it works fine. made it over a weekend so dont judge too hard 😅

-## deploying 24/7 for free
+## deploying options

+### for local development (recommended)
+socket mode is perfect for local development! just run `python app.py` and it connects via websocket. no need for public URLs or complex hosting.

-if you want to run this 24/7 without paying anything, here are some good options:
+### if you want 24/7 hosting

+**Note**: Since this now uses Socket Mode, you can run it on any server without needing a public URL!

-### railway.app (recommended)
+### railway.app
 1. push your code to github
 2. go to railway.app and sign up with github
 3. create new project from github repo
-4. add environment variables: `SLACK_BOT_TOKEN` and `SLACK_SIGNING_SECRET`
+4. add environment variables: `SLACK_BOT_TOKEN` and `SLACK_APP_TOKEN`
 5. it should auto-deploy

 ### render.com
 1. push to github
 2. sign up at render.com
 3. create new web service from github
-4. set environment variables `SLACK_BOT_TOKEN` and `SLACK_SIGNING_SECRET`
+4. set environment variables `SLACK_BOT_TOKEN` and `SLACK_APP_TOKEN`
 5. deploy

 ### fly.io
 1. install flyctl cli
 2. run `fly launch` in your project folder
-3. set secrets: `fly secrets set SLACK_BOT_TOKEN=your_token SLACK_SIGNING_SECRET=your_secret`
+3. set secrets: `fly secrets set SLACK_BOT_TOKEN=your_token SLACK_APP_TOKEN=your_app_token`
 4. deploy with `fly deploy`

 ### heroku (if you can still get free tier)
 1. install heroku cli
 2. run `heroku create your-app-name`
-3. set config vars: `heroku config:set SLACK_BOT_TOKEN=your_token SLACK_SIGNING_SECRET=your_secret`
+3. set config vars: `heroku config:set SLACK_BOT_TOKEN=your_token SLACK_APP_TOKEN=your_app_token`
 4. push with `git push heroku main`

 ### other free options
 - heroku alternatives like dokku
 - google cloud run (free tier)
-- aws lambda (might need some code changes)

-most of these have free tiers that are perfect for discord bots. just make sure to set the DISCORD_TOKEN environment variable on whichever platform you choose.
+- any VPS or cloud server (socket mode makes it super easy!)
+- even run it on a raspberry pi at home

+since socket mode doesn't need webhooks or public URLs, you can literally run this anywhere that has internet. much simpler than the old HTTP mode!

-pro tip: railway and render are probably the easiest to set up if you're new to this stuff.
+pro tip: for development just run it locally. for production, railway and render are probably the easiest to set up.